-You have questions about converting to a Roth IRA.
+You have questions about converting to a Roth Individual Retirement Account (IRA)?
 Let's get to the answers.

 What is a Roth IRA conversion?

-A Roth IRA conversion is a taxable movement of funds from a traditional, SEP, or SIMPLE IRA to a Roth IRA.
-You may also be able to roll over distributions from such qualified retirement plans as 401(k), 403(b), 457(b), and profit-sharing accounts into a Roth IRA.
+A Roth IRA conversion is a taxable movement of funds from a traditional, Simplified Employee Pension (SEP) or SIMPLE IRA to a Roth IRA.
+You may also be able to roll over distributions from qualified retirement plans such as 401(k), 403(b), 457(b) and profit-sharing accounts into a Roth IRA.
 Because the Roth IRA has a different structure from the other account types, the benefits to you will be different.

 Who is eligible to convert to a Roth IRA?

-Anyone with a traditional IRA.
+Anyone with a traditional IRA is eligible.
 In past years, there were many restrictions on Roth IRA conversion, but most of those were eliminated beginning on January 1, 2010.
 Tax filing status and income limits no longer apply to conversion, although they still apply to non-conversion Roth IRA contributions.